dgryski/go-perfbook/performance.md

   * just clearing the parts you used, rather than an entire array
   * best done in tiny steps, a few statements at a time
   * moving from floating point math to integer math
-  * or mandelbrot removing sqrt, or lttb removing abs
+  * or mandelbrot removing sqrt, or lttb removing abs,  `a < b/c` => `a * c < b`
   * cheap checks before more expensive checks:
-    * e.g., strcmp before regexp, (q.v., bloom filter before query)
+    * e.g., strcmp before regexp, (q.v., bloom filter before query) "do expensive things fewer times"
   * common cases before rare cases i.e., avoid extra tests that always fail
-  * remove branches from inner loops
   * unrolling still effective: https://play.golang.org/p/6tnySwNxG6O
+  * using offsets instead of slice assignment also improves bounds checks and data dependencies
   * this is where pieces of Hacker's Delight falls

 Many folklore performance tips for tuning rely on poorly optimizing